 4.03 Statement of Basis and Purpose for Amendments.
 The 2012 amendment to these rules are in response to recommendations from the Financial Policies and Procedures Advisory Committee to designate a Debt Service Type Fund that will allow school districts to account for the accumulation of resources and payment of principal, interest, and related expenses on any non-voter approved debt.

+4.04 Statement of Basis and Purpose for Amendments.
+The 2015 amendments to these rules are in response to recommendations from the Financial Policies and Procedures Advisory Committee to change the food service fund from an enterprise fund to a special revenue fund.
+Additionally, the 2015 amendments incorporate rules related to the food service fund which were previously included in 1 CCR 301-3 Food and Nutrition Services into these rules and makes appropriate updates and clarifications to assist school districts in complying with federal and state law and regulations pertaining to food and nutrition service operations and to preserve and protect the fiscal integrity of food and nutrition service operations in school districts.